Know Before You Go

-- There is no technical speed limit in Egypt, and in most places there are no traffic lights.
+- There is no technical speed limit in Egypt, and in many places there are no traffic lights.
 This means a lot of traffic, traffic noise (horns), and required extra caution to cross the streets.

 - Carry toilet paper and hand sanitizer with you.
 Most public bathrooms do not provide toilet paper so come prepared.

 - Bargaining is common in Egypt; at the markets, try it out and start by asking for a price that’s half of what’s initially offered!

 - Be considerate when taking photos of locals, and know that some people, especially women, might not want their photo taken at all, or will ask for a payment in return for the photo.
 When in doubt, just ask the person if you can take a photo of them